Rajkumar-1234/HelloZoom/README.md

 # HelloZoom
-An attempt to make a Zoom prototype
+An attempt to make a Zoom prototype.
+A whole bunch of new features will also be implemented ASAP!

 ## Install to Heroku
 Hello supports Heroku as a demonstration platform.
 Deployment can be done via the one-click [Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/itss1ddhant/Hello) button or the commands below: